Home - Book Preview

 Tex was already in the alley, jacket off, loose in the arms.

-He breathed.
-He spat.
 He got himself set.

-By the end of it, they were both on the ground—Quinn on his back with his lips split, Tex sitting against the fence with a bloody nose and his right eye beginning to close.
-Neither of them was going anywhere particularly.
+By the end of it, they were both on the ground—Quinn on his back with his lips split, Tex sitting against the fence with a bloody nose and his right eye beginning to of them was going anywhere particularly.

 Then Tex made a sound that might have been a laugh and got up and left.